What are Confluence labels? How to organise your pages

 When viewing a page

-1. Scroll to the bottom of the page you’re viewing.
+1. Scroll to the bottom of your Confluence page.

 2. Click ‘Add label’.